infojunkie/blog/_posts/2020-11-30-ireal-musicxml.md

 ### Emulating the iReal Pro playback model

 iReal Pro's design pragmatically structures the musical information into "cells", with a fixed number of cells (16 of them) per row - a row corresponds to a [single-staff system](https://en.wikipedia.org/wiki/Staff_(music)).
 As such, a cell does _not_ correspond to a single beat, because barlines can be positioned anywhere within the row.
 In addition, a chord's minimum duration is one beat.
 The algorithm used by iReal Pro to [determine the onset and duration of chords inside a measure is undocumented](https://www.irealb.com/forums/showthread.php?25161-Using-empty-cells-to-control-chord-duration), and I needed to perform many experiments with different time signatures to reach a [conversion algorithm that performs adequately](https://github.com/infojunkie/ireal-musicxml/blob/v1.0.1/src/musicxml.js#L712-L760) for the cases I have tested.
+In fact, my testing revealed that iReal Pro's native MusicXML export fails on some of the trickier leadsheets, including those featuring odd time signatures such as Take Five (5/4) which ends up exporting 6-beat measures!

+After much thinking, I ended up [devising a simple algorithm](https://github.com/infojunkie/ireal-musicxml/blob/c89bcfe7df34d3d3df535ef074e6a81399327304/src/musicxml.js#L815-L862) with minimal heuristics and some desirable properties:
+- No measures are generated with wrong beat counts
+- The output is compatible with iReal Pro's playback behaviour in the "correct" cases

+The basic idea of the algorithm is to evenly divide the available spaces found in a cell among the existing chords, up until reaching the measure's beat count based on time signature.
+As such, the only hard error condition is to find more chords than available beats, since for iReal Pro, a chord's minimal duration is a single beat.
+Fortunately, the iReal Pro editor itself prevents this condition at the UI level, so we should be fine in most cases.

 ### Ensuring compatibility with other software